aamarks/timer-js/README.md

 //Overhead
 timer.overhead() // times a function that just returns a short string passed to it

-timer.overheadArgArray() // the same but the argument is passed as an array (as you would do for multiple arguments)
+timer.overheadArgArray() // the same but the argument is passed as an array
+    // as you would do for multiple arguments.
-    //this will be slower as the function is invoked using .apply(), but the difference is insignificant for most uses
+    // This will be slower as the function is invoked using .apply(),
+	// but the difference is insignificant for most uses

-//Tests, code comparisons (you can pass a string to each of these or just let defaults be used) timer.tests.badCodeExamples() // some examples of big time losses writing poor code timer.tests.forMethods() // comparison of different for loops timer.tests.stringCharParsing() // comparison of modern string iteration with old (and illustrating emoji problem)
+//Tests, code comparisons (you can pass a string to each of these or just let defaults be used) timer.tests.badCodeExamples() // some examples of big time losses writing poor code timer.tests.forMethods() // comparison of different for loops timer.tests.stringCharParsing() // comparison of modern string iteration with old
+    // (and illustrating emoji problem)

 ```